I’ve entered stage four of parenting homeschooled teenagers. (My fourth (& youngest) child turned thirteen last year…so stage four).

 - They’re not interested in doing a morning readaloud with the other kids.

-- They’re not interested in doing unit studies as a group.
+- Because they’re not interested in doing unit studies as a group.

 - They’re not interested in taking adventures with you as often as they once did.